Richard Branson takes satellite launch business to Japan with airline ANA

 Branson's space ventures, however, have a history of delays, with his space tourism company Virgin Galactic running more than a decade behind the schedule originally promised by the British billionaire.

-Virgin Orbit and ANA Holdings, parent of All Nippon Airways, in a joint statement said they will identify a launch site together with Space Port Japan, an industry-backed body which aims to turn Japan into a space business hub.
+Virgin Orbit and ANA Holdings, parent of All Nippon Airways (ANA), in a joint statement said they will identify a launch site together with Space Port Japan, an industry-backed body which aims to turn Japan into a space business hub.

 The space venture has already announced launch sites in the United States, Guam, Britain and Italy.